Chart Color Schemes

 An assessment of population growth drivers in The Entrance reveals an overall ranking slightly below national averages considering recent, and medium term trends

 The Entrance's population is approximately 16,192 as of November 2025.
-This figure represents an increase of 353 people since the 2021 Census, which recorded a population of 15,839.
-The growth is inferred from ABS estimates: 16,155 in June 2024 and 87 validated new addresses since the Census date.
-This results in a population density of 1,168 persons per square kilometer.
-Over the past decade, The Entrance has shown resilient growth with a compound annual growth rate of 0.8%, exceeding the SA4 region's average.
-Overseas migration drove this growth, contributing approximately 75.6% of overall population gains.
+This figure represents an increase of 353 people (2.2%) since the 2021 Census, which reported a population of 15,839.
+The change is inferred from the estimated resident population of 16,155 in June 2024 and an additional 87 validated new addresses since the Census date.
+This results in a population density ratio of 1,168 persons per square kilometer, which aligns with averages seen across locations assessed by AreaSearch.
+Over the past decade, The Entrance has shown resilient growth patterns with a compound annual growth rate of 0.8%, outperforming the SA4 region.
+Population growth was primarily driven by overseas migration, contributing approximately 75.6% of overall population gains during recent periods.

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, NSW State Government's SA2 level projections from 2022 (base year: 2021) are used.
-Growth rates by age group are applied to all areas for years 2032 to 2041.
-By 2041, the population is projected to decline by 786 persons.
-However, specific age cohorts like the 75-84 group are expected to grow, with an increase of 691 people anticipated in this cohort.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses NSW State Government's SA2 level projections, released in 2022 with a base year of 2021.
+Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
+By 2041, the area's population is projected to decline by 786 persons according to this methodology.
+However, growth across specific age cohorts is anticipated, with the 75 to 84 age group expected to increase by 691 people.

 Frequently Asked Questions - Population